-a.
-In areas where the bank branches are affected by natural calamity and are unable to function normally, banks may operate from temporary premises, under advice to RBI.
-For continuing the temporary premises beyond 30 days, specific approval may be obtained from the concerned regional office (RO) of RBI.
-Banks may also ensure rendering of banking services to the affected areas by setting up satellite offices, extension counters or mobile banking facilities under intimation to RO of RBI.
+a) In areas where the bank branches are affected by natural calamity and are unable to function normally, banks may operate from temporary premises, under advice to Reserve Bank of India.
+For continuing the temporary premises beyond 30 days, specific approval may be obtained from the Regional

-b.
-To satisfy customer's immediate cash requirements, banks could consider waiving the penalties related to accessing accounts such as fixed deposits.
+Office (RO) concerned of Reserve Bank of India.
+Banks may also ensure rendering of banking services to the affected areas by setting up satellite offices, extension counters or mobile banking facilities under intimation to RO of Reserve Bank of India.

-c.
-Restoration of the functioning of ATMs at the earliest or making alternate arrangements for providing such facilities may be given due importance.
+- b) To satisfy customer's immediate cash requirements, banks could consider waiving the penalties related to accessing accounts such as fixed deposits. - c) Restoration of the functioning of ATMs at the earliest or making alternate arrangements for providing such facilities may be given due importance.
 Banks may consider putting in place arrangements for allowing their customers to access other ATM networks, Mobile ATMs, etc.

-(iii) Currency Management :
+(iii)Currency Management: